Reading

 What is this word from the Lord?

-The nation of Israel is in exile, God’s people are in a land that is foreign and hostile.
+The nation of Israel was in exile, God’s people in a land that is foreign and hostile.

 They are in Babylon because of their sin, because of the Lord’s wrath against them.